sebastian-dunka/cs50-final-project/README.md

 ALPHA_API_KEY=your_alpha_vantage_key \
 FRED_API_KEY=your_fred_key

--These keys are loaded in the script using import requests \
+- These keys are loaded in the script using \
+import requests \
 import os \
 import time \